 - Upload a profile picture and a cover photo:

-For the profile picture, ensure that it is a square photo so that your full image appears in the image box.
-It is always advisable to use a professional/high-resolution image for the same.
+For the profile picture, ensure that it is square so that your full image appears in the box.
+It is always advisable to use a professional/high-resolution image.

 An attractive cover photo can include a picture representing the idea of your book.
 Since your Facebook cover picture is the most prominent part of the page, ensure high-quality graphics.
-There are numerous software like Canva where you can play around with cool graphics and customise the photos as per your need.
+There are numerous software like Canva where you can play around with excellent graphics and customise the photos as needed.

 - Ask your friends and family to follow/like the page.

 To market a book on Facebook, invite your friends and family to like your page is a crucial part of a promotion.
 Now that you have set up your page, it is time to invite people to like your page.
 The more followers your page has, the greater number of people your posts will be exposed to.
-Organic reach takes time; therefore, it is vital to ask people to like your page in the initial stages of creating an audience base.
+Organic reach takes time; therefore, asking people to like your page in the initial stages of creating an audience base is vital.

 2. Strategise your posts

 Once you are done filling up all the necessary information, set sail to create and share posts on your page.
 There has to be a strategy in place before you start posting to gain maximum mileage.
-Therefore, chalk out a plan in advance in terms of:
+Therefore, chalk out a plan in advance in terms of the following:

-- Frequency: Decide on the number of posts per week and stick to it.
+- Frequency: Decide on the number of weekly posts and stick to it.
 Remember, consistency is essential for success.

 - Type of posts: Decide on the theme of your posts a week in advance.
 For instance, If your book is on romance, then you can do a series of posts on romance.